Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-As the name suggesting, light shearing cuts back a good amount of the dead or dying blooms, but keeps a large portion of the foliage.
+Light shearing cuts back a good amount of the dead or dying blooms, but it keeps a large portion of the foliage.
 Although it may look somewhat drastic, this light shearing will enable your plant to focus a burst of new energy into growing new blooms.

 - Sterilize a pair of gardening clippers or hedge clippers (depending upon the size of your plant).

 - Clip the bundle where it meets the main foliage, working your way around the bundle.
 Typically, you’ll cut the plant about halfway down.

 - Discard removed portions.

 Typically, light shearing will tidy up the plant to make it look like a tight bundle.
 When properly sheared, the plant should still retain a lot of foliage at the base.
 Light shearing is best for creeping-style plants or plants you might plant in a rock garden.

 A light shearing typically removes up to half of the total plant height, whereas a hard cutting is much more severe, and will cut the plant almost entirely to the ground.
 Consider hard-cutting perennials that were in full-bloom formerly but are now looking tired and almost completely dead.
 (Avoid removing fresh foliage when possible.)
 Here are the basic steps: